-Types of Bequests to Support Unified Community Connections
+Types of Bequests

-A specific dollar amount, percentage of estate or property can be designated in your will to go to Unified Community Connections.
-Example: “I bequeath twenty thousand ($20,000) dollars [or: all my General Motors stock] to Unified Community Connections, a Maryland nonprofit organization located in Baltimore, Md.”
+Example: I bequeath twenty thousand ($20,000) dollars to Unified Community Connections, a nonprofit organization located in Baltimore, Maryland.

-Under certain circumstances, Unified Community Connections would receive all or a portion of your estate.
-Example: “If my nephew does not survive me or is unable to inherit this bequest, I direct that it be paid to Unified Community Connections, a Maryland nonprofit organization located in Baltimore, Md.”
+Example: If my nephew does not survive me or is unable to inherit this bequest, I direct that it be paid to Unified Community Connections, a nonprofit organization located in Baltimore, Maryland.

-Types of Planned Gifts to Support Unified Community Connections
+Types of Planned Gifts

 If an existing insurance policy is no longer needed, you can assign Unified Community Connections as the beneficiary.